Life’s like snowboarding: it’s a lot more fun when you know what you’re doing.

 Rachelle now divides her time between preparing exquisite salads and explaining her husband’s bad jokes to people who don’t catch his obscure cultural references.

-Born and raised in Motown, Sara Golderg recently returned to the Aish team as our Marketing Director.
+Born and raised in Motown, Sara Golderg recently returned to the Aish team as our Student Services Director.

 After finishing high school in Detroit, Michigan, Sara spent time studying in Israel, where she received her Teacher’s Certificate in Jewish Studies.
 Sara returned to the US to complete her Masters in Social Work.
 She met her Australian husband Michael on a visit to the Holy Land, and joined the Melbourne Jewish community in 2006.